oracle/python-oracledb/doc/src/index.rst

 ==========================================

-The python-oracledb driver is an open source Python module that enables access to Oracle Database.
-Python-oracledb is the renamed, major version successor to cx_Oracle 8.3.
-The cx_Oracle driver is obsolete and should not be used for new development.
+The python-oracledb driver is an open source Python module that enables access to Oracle Database with no extra libraries needed.
+The module is built with Cython for safety and speed.
+It is lightweight and high-performance.
+It is stable, well tested, and has comprehensive documentation.
+The module is maintained by Oracle.

 You can use assistive technology products, such as screen readers, while you work with the python-oracledb documentation.
 You can also use the keyboard